CaptainCodeman/datastore-mapper/readme.md

 the limits on how many files can be combined).

-Another option is to stream inserts directly into BigQuery which saves the intermediate output writing and subsequent import from cloud storage.
+Another option is to stream inserts directly into BigQuery which saves the intermediate output writing and subsequent import from cloud storage (once streamed inserting into partitioned tables is an option, this will make this a better option).